CART Captioning And The $10,000 Spaghetti Dinner – Monsignor Balty Janacek

 Balty instantly recognized my voice, “Monette, hi; I’ll hurry this wedding rehearsal and be right there!”

 The hotel lobby had open seating.
-He ordered “two glasses of your finest wine.”
+As we were seated, Balty ordered “two glasses of your finest wine.”

 He raised his glass and began singing to me.
 Balty had a deep melodic voice; he sang in Spanish.

 Stunned, I watched others watch me before I relaxed, listening.
-When Balty finished, he raised his glass higher and toasted me.
+When Balty finished, he raised his glass higher, toasted me.

-I whispered, “I don’t understand what you just sang.
+I leaned across the small table, whispered, “I don’t understand what you just sang.
 It sounded beautiful.”